 Together, these combine to create what Lyst is calling one of spring’s fastest-growing trends of the season.
 But — and we fully acknowledge our ignorance might be a byproduct of our isolation — who exactly is dressing like a mermaid right now?

 The answer might just be that no one is, at least all the way.
-But that kind of resort-side gift shop aesthetic has a lot of appeal right now, especially since we’ve been dreaming about a seaside vacation ever since we canceled all our flights last year.
-And knowing that other souvenir accessories like chunky plastic rings, basket bags, and flip flops have become increasingly popular, it makes sense that one-off beachcomber buys would hit, too.
+But that kind of resort-side gift shop aesthetic has a lot of appeal right now, especially since we’ve been dreaming about a seaside vacation ever since we cancelled all our flights last year.
+And knowing that other souvenir accessories like chunky plastic rings, macrame bags, and platform thongs have become increasingly popular, it makes sense that one-off beachcomber buys would hit, too.